To learn more about Ted Ryce and his work, click this link below: CLICK HERE for more on Ted Ryce <<<

 I feel like some guys, they just want to look good.
 And you start them with that.
 But I tell them – because there’s a lot of science on the V. Two V’s.
 There’s the V at the shoulder-to-waist ratio which has been – there are quite a few studies that show that women just visually find that shape attractive.
 And then there’s that V down there which is low body fat V, right?

 And there’s some guys who just want to work shoulders.
 They just do lat flies all day long, like that’s not how you get there.
 It’s the overall body.
-But at a certain point, when you get developed enough, you can go for isolation, and grow certain parts bigger, and put more tension on those.
+But at a certain point, when you get developed enough, you can go for isolation, and grow certain parts bigger, and put more attention on those.
 But you have to have the foundation, especially the core.

 Ted Ryce: Absolutely.
 I mean, if you can’t do pull-ups, what are you doing?
 And you mentioned something great.
 Part of it’s the look, but I would also argue that – and I don’t know if there is science behind it.
 You would know that better than me David, but part of it is just that confidence that you feel, “Oh, I’m confident with my body and how to use my body.
 And I’m strong with my body.
 And if I need to pull myself up, I can.”